-Once you’ve been admitted and accepted your offer to be an iMSA Non-Degree student, follow these quick steps:
+Once you’ve been admitted and accepted your offer to be an iMSA PAT or Non-Degree General student, follow these quick steps:

 1. Claim your NetID, Password, and 2FA